dnanexus/dxCompiler/doc/ExpertOptions.md

 # Setting DNAnexus-specific attributes in extras.json

 When writing a DNAnexus applet the user can specify options through the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example) file.
-The dxCompiler equivalent is the _extra_ file, specified with the `-extras` command line option.
+The dxCompiler equivalent is the _extras_ file, specified with the `-extras` command line option.

 The following first-level keys are accepted in the _extras_ file:
 * `defaultRuntimeAttributes`: native WDL/CWL runtime attributes